jwikiera/push_swap/README.md

 I have also written a more advanced tool for testing, in Python (`tester.py`) which, besides having the same abilities as `checker` does, can also generate arbitrary amounts of tests.
 Its `argparse` interface includes all necessary details.

+Example usage of the Python checker: `./tester.py --testamount 100 --numamount 5 --minnum 1 --maxnum 10 --errorabort`:
+performs 100 tests with random sets of 5 numbers, the numbers ranging from 1 to 10 and aborts if an error occurs, displaying the erroring set.

 Here are the instructions used for sorting:

 - `sa` (swap a): Swap the first 2 elements at the top of stack a.